What is the Expected Value in Statistics?

 - Investors can rely on expected value to decide on whether making an investment is worthy and can reap the maximum out of their investment.

-This has been a guide to What is the Expected Value and its Definition.
+This has been a guide to What is the Expected Value in Statistics and its Definition.
 Here we discuss formula to calculate the expected value along with some examples, advantages, and disadvantages.
 You can learn more about excel modeling from the following articles –